testingisdocumenting/znai/znai-docs/znai/layout/attention-signs.md

 Question: Use the question sign to bring extra attention to the main idea of a page.
 \
 What is the point of the `attention signs`?

+# Exercise

+    Exercise: write a hello world example in this language

+Exercise: write a hello world example in this language